iiimosley/NSS-MF-Doctors-Patients/README.md

-# NSS: Modern Framworks - Doctors & Patients
+# NSS: Modern Frameworks - Doctors & Patients

 ## Directives
 Implementing Angular, create a basic application that lists all of the doctors (including full name & specialty) in a medical practice from a Firebase collection.
 Then, for each doctor, provide a link that shows all the patients for specified doctor (including full patient name & ailment).